Reporting groups replace designated business groups. Learn how they function and how you can form one.

 Learn more about liability for breaches.

-Example: Lead entity (parent company) delegates AML/CTF program development to subsidiaries
+Example: lead entity (parent company) delegates AML/CTF program development to subsidiaries

 - Companies 1, 2 and 3 discharge the obligation to develop programs for their respective subsidiaries.
 Each of these companies and their subsidiaries specialise in the same designated service.